reactor/lite-rx-api-hands-on/techio/intro.md

 The **Reactive Streams** specification is an industry-driven effort to standardize Reactive Programming libraries on the JVM, and more importantly specify how they must behave so that they are interoperable.
-Implementors include Reactor 3 but also RxJava 2, Akka Streams, Vert.x and Ratpack.
+Implementors include Reactor 3 but also RxJava from version 2 and above, Akka Streams, Vert.x and Ratpack.

 It contains 4 very simple interfaces as well as a TCK, which shouldn't be overlooked since